Complete Equestrian Summer Camps

 • Ages: 5–16 years old

-The Young Riders program for ages 5–8 years focuses on skills that involve confidence and joy with horses, with extra attention to fine motor skills and balance.
-The Junior Rider program for ages 9–12 years focuses on confidence and equine knowledge on and off the horse.
-The CIT (Counselor In Training) program for ages 13–16 years focuses on developing leadership skills, organization skills, and confidence teaching horse skills and riding horses.
-Groups are age based, not ability based, and student-to-instructor ratios are 3:1 for Young Riders, 4:1 for Junior Riders, and 6:1 for CITs.
-No prior horse experience is necessary to participate in camp programs.
+The program offers Young Riders (ages 5–8) with a focus on skills that boost confidence and joy with horses, with extra attention to fine motor skills and balance.
+The Junior Rider program (ages 9–12) focuses on confidence and equine knowledge on and off the horse, fostering a deeper bond with horses.
+The CIT (Counselor In Training) program for ages 13–16 is geared toward developing leadership skills, organization skills, and confidence teaching horse skills and riding horses.
+Groups are age based rather than ability based, and student-to-instructor ratios are 3:1 for Young Riders, 4:1 for Junior Riders, and 6:1 for CITs.
+No prior horse experience is necessary to participate in the camps.

 • Ages: 5–16 years old

-The Young Riders program for ages 5–8 years focuses on skills that involve confidence and joy with horses, with extra attention to fine motor skills and balance.
-The Junior Rider program for ages 9–12 years focuses on confidence and equine knowledge on and off the horse.
-The CIT (Counselor In Training) program for ages 13–16 years focuses on developing leadership skills, organization skills, and confidence teaching horse skills and riding horses.
-Groups are age based, not ability based, and student-to-instructor ratios are 3:1 for Young Riders, 4:1 for Junior Riders, and 6:1 for CITs.
-No prior horse experience is necessary to participate in camp programs.
+The program offers Young Riders (ages 5–8) with a focus on skills that boost confidence and joy with horses, with extra attention to fine motor skills and balance.
+The Junior Rider program (ages 9–12) focuses on confidence and equine knowledge on and off the horse, fostering a deeper bond with horses.
+The CIT (Counselor In Training) program for ages 13–16 is geared toward developing leadership skills, organization skills, and confidence teaching horse skills and riding horses.
+Groups are age based rather than ability based, and student-to-instructor ratios are 3:1 for Young Riders, 4:1 for Junior Riders, and 6:1 for CITs.
+No prior horse experience is necessary to participate in the camps.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.